 Together with the followers of Buddhism (360 million), Jainism (10 million), and Sikhism (23 million), which may be considered as the companion faiths and which share very considerably the religious philosophy with Hinduism, the total number swells to a staggering 1.5 billion world-wide for this whole group of religions—almost a quarter of the total population of the world.
 According to Gallop poll, Hindus appear to be the most God-believing nation with only 0.24 non-believers

 Hindus are generally known to be tolerant and non-violent people; undoubtedly there are exceptions too.
 India has been home to people from all almost every religion, philosophy, and cultural heritage who have lived together harmoniously for thousands of years, creating a vibrant tapestry of more than 2000 ethnic groups.
 It has more than 1650 languages as mother tongue of different groups; most of them have their own script.
 India has 22 languages recognized by the constitution; both Hindi and English accorded as official languages.
 There is no doubt that the ancient philosophies of the Hindu culture are now regarded with great respect and enthusiasm.
 Yoga is taught in many universities and other teaching institutes in India and abroad, especially in the United States.
 Modern medical faculties all over the world have acknowledged and recognized the concept of the Ayurveda, the ancient health science of India.
 The ecological conduct of the Hindu philosophy has become a world issue.
 Reverence for life and vegetarianism are hailed with respect.
 Meditation is a household word in the United States and many other countries.
 But above all else, it is the recognition of the root concept of the Vedic teaching that all beings, human and others, are the children of one Supreme Divine, whatever our faith.
 Underlying this ancient philosophy of India is the vital ethical principle of non-violence—ahimsa.
 In tomorrow’s world, this principal doctrine of equality of all creation may well become an important ‘torch bearer’.
 Legislative Assembly of the State of NJ (US) formally declared June 15 as the official Hindu Heritage Day.
 On June 24, 2013, California State Sente passed unanimously the resolution to name October as California Hindu Awareness and Appreciation Month.

 Hindus have performed generally very well in most countries where they have settled.
 They have earned a high reputation for attaining a good academic education, maintaining a superior family system, a low crime rate, and big economic progress.
 Even so along with many positive aspects, there are also few negative aspects, not always visible, of Hindu diaspora viz. poverty, alcoholism, depression-suicide, etc..
 Hindus need to remain alert to such situations.

 Hindus are much more family-oriented than most other religious communities.
 Starting and maintaining a family is considered a religious duty, which is well defined in the Grahastha Ashram.
 Sacrifice is the bedrock of good living.
 Hindus basically endorse the family lifestyle in preference to an individualistic one.
 Sharing and caring are virtues of greatest importance in Hindu society.
 Children are often given the highest attention in their formative years.
 The need for the children to learn the basic discipline of the traditional Hindu family, however, cannot be overemphasized.
 Most youngsters do well in education and conduct.
-Parents teach best by example.
+Parents may teach best by example.

 Elders have enjoyed very respectful position in Hindu society for millennia.
 The Vedic teachings “Treat your mother as God, and treat your father as God” gave high status and dignity to the elderly.
 Even though the parents don’t generally live with children now, they often arrange to live near to each other.
 In olden times, the elders occasionally had undue dominance over the youth, especially the daughter-in-law of the family.
 In some urban places, the tables have turned, and it is the elderly who are pushed to the wall and have become targets of humiliation and abuse by the young.
 Undoubtedly, a harmonious balance is needed for healthy survival of the family and society.

 Women have enjoyed a twisted status in Hindu society.
 In the Aryan patriarchal society, at the beginning, women were pushed down along with the lower castes to remain ineligible to learn the Vedas.
 This was later rectified, and they were given equal standing in all Hindu rituals.
 The prevalence of the dowry system, in direct or indirect manner, still continues in certain areas, occasionally with dire consequences.
 The plight of widows in many places remains pathetic and shameful.
 The women in Hindu society are, of late, becoming very vibrant and awakened of their rightful position.
 Although traditionally Hindu women are not encouraged to work outside their homes, the modern setup has changed that option considerably.
 Typically Hindu women in the past gave lot more attention to make homes places of serenity and joy, while men folks worked outside.
 While more and more women are now working to supplement the home income as well as to fulfill their own dreams, men have not yet taken to domestic chores enough as yet.
 Many Hindu women taking jobs however is not just for economic compulsion only, but for luxuries born out of desire.
 If they do not have expensive car or handbag, they can not live without it.
 To become a real mother or wife is very difficult and challenging in modern times!

 Divorces are not favored by Hindu society, but they are becoming more common than before.
 More and more women are now working.
 Their contribution to the economic structure of the family has increased significantly.
 Although the divorce is not sanctioned in the Hindu religion, many suggest changes while keeping in view the dynamic nature of Hindu theology.
 Swami B. V. Tripurari said, “If a husband abuses his wife and this cannot be resolved, she should not remain with him.
 Any woman who finds herself in such a situation should get out of it for her spiritual and material well-being.”
 89